akashsairaja-lily/experiment-manager-ui/README.md

 ## 10. **Estimated Time Allocation by Experience Level**

 Below is a recommended time allocation for each major functionality, based on years of frontend engineering experience.
-The total time for any level should not exceed 6 hours.
+The allocation is given in minutes and converted to hours for clarity.

 | Functionality/Component | < 3 Year Exp (min) | < 6 Years Exp (min) | >6 Years Exp (min) |
 |-------------------------|:------------------:|:-------------------:|:------------------:|